 How & Why to Measure Employee Engagement AND Happiness

 The pandemic has changed the world of work forever.
 We’re seeing a lot of stress on people’s mental and physical health, and organisations rethinking how, when and where their people work.
 This poses particular challenges for People and HR teams.
-If you’re looking to get an accurate assessment of your culture, and how your people think, feel and behave, we recommend measuring both employee engagement and happiness.
+If you’re looking to get an accurate assessment of your culture, and how your people think, feel and behave, we recommend measuring employee engagement AND happiness.

 Before we get into the measurement side, if you're unsure on the differences between the differences, read our article defining employee engagement and happiness.

-Why Measure Employee Engagement and Happiness?
+Why Measure Employee Engagement & Happiness?